-My classes are tailored for those that want to start learning to draw and paint as well as for those that want to continue improving their skills or to take it to a professional level.
+My classes are tailored for those that want to start learning to draw and paint as well as for those that want to continue improving their skills as a hobby or to take it to a professional level.

-Beginners are always encouraged to start from learning how to draw before proceeding to painting.
+Beginners are always encouraged to start from learning how to draw before painting.

 My current classes run over an 8 week period and although I follow a structured curriculum this is always adjusted according to individual's needs.
 So there is no rush to cover the curriculum during one term just to say that we ticked all the boxes.
 The curriculum is followed in a step by step method always building up increasing difficulty once you successfully mastered the previous step.
 The curriculum is based upon old masters traditional and classical drawing and painting of representational art, that is a gold standard methodology in arts that has been time-tested and works.
 This step-by-step process teaches the student the skills needed and gives the ability to use classic techniques and ideals for contemporary expression.
 During the process the student will also develop a keen eye for observation and colour.

 My aim is to teach you how to draw and paint so that you will be able to create your own work.
 This takes time, dedication and lots of practice.
 The priority is to understand and learn the fundamentals of drawing and painting.
 Once you learn the fundamentals you will be free to create what ever you want.

 The curriculum (program) The drawing program will cover the basic principles of drawing such as measuring scale, linear perspective and use of light and shadow to create 3 D illusion on a flat surface.
 We will start by drawing simple objects from life and using various drawings and lithographs using the best set of instructional drawings by Charles Bargue to draw the figure.
 Once these basic skills are acquired we will move on to more complex still life drawing using graphite and charcoal.
 This will lead us to introduce paint (oil paint) and monochromatic painting followed by colour.